-The purpose of these funds is to provide incentive and support to outstanding James Scholars involved in undergraduate research (for example, Department Distinction projects, research projects, etc.).
+This scholarship provides support to outstanding James Scholars involved in undergraduate research.
 Junior and senior certified James Scholars in the College of Liberal Arts & Sciences are invited to apply.

 Applicants are encouraged to work with their PI or research advisor on their application.
 They're asked to provide the following information via the application:

 - In 300 words or less, provide a description or abstract of your project.
 Please include information about the significance of this research to a broader audience and the specific methods you will use to carry out the research.
 Note that the Honors Council consists of representatives from a variety of disciplines.
 Please take care to provide a project description that can be understood by a broad audience.

 - In 300 words or less, tell us why your project should be funded by the Honors Council.
 Explain how your research would be enriched by the award, and what the award would support you to do (i.e.travel to present or execute research, provide funding for dedicated research time, etc.).

 - If you request a research travel award, include the details of your travel plan.
 Requests for travel to participate in a conference are welcome, but travel should relate to the current semester.